seeingthroughthenet/nibbana-the-mind-stilled/manuscript/html/nibbana.md

 Venerable *Sāriputta's* reply to it is: "There could be, friend *Ānanda*."
 Then Venerable *Ānanda* asks again: "But then, friend *Sāriputta*, in which manner could there be such an attainment of concentration for a monk?"

-At that point Venerable *Sāriputta* comes out with his own experience, revealing that he himself once attained to such a *samādhi*, when he was at *Andhavana* in *Sāvatthi*.
+At that point Venerable *Sāriputta* comes out with his own experience, revealing that he himself once attained to such a *samādhi*, when he was at *Andhavana* in *Sāvatthī*.
 Venerable *Ānanda*, however, is still curious to ascertain what sort of perception he was having, when he was in that *samādhi*.
 The explanation given by Venerable *Sāriputta* in response to it, is of utmost importance.
 It runs:

 Bhavanirodho nibbānaṁ, bhavanirodho nibbānan'ti kho me, avuso, aññā'va saññā uppajjati aññā'va saññā nirujjhati.